 "Local"

 The local food movement refers to buying food that is grown close to where you live.
 This movement is connected to a broader philosophy of environmental sustainability and supporting the local economy.
-Still, even "local" can have a variety of nuances depending upon whom you ask, as there’s not a definitive distance used by everyone.
-The term "locovore" is used to describe someone who eats food grown or produced locally.
+Still, even "local" has nuances depending upon whom you ask, as the same distance may not be used by everyone.

 "Whole"

-There is no regulatory definition of whole foods.
-"Whole foods" generally refers to foods that are minimally processed and do not have any added ingredients.
+There is no regulatory definition for describing whole foods.
+The term generally refers to foods that are minimally processed and do not have any added ingredients.
 By most definitions, whole foods include fresh produce, whole grains, meat and fish — more specifically, any food that appears close to its original form with minimal processing.

 "Organic"